 For more than 25 years, David worked as a science writer, international editor, and managing editor at the Chronicle of Higher Education, the leading education publication in the world.
 He led the Chronicle’s efforts to serve readers outside the United States, organized events and panels at higher education conferences, and reported articles in more than 30 countries.
 David has written for numerous other publications, including the Boston Globe and The Washington Post, and has received awards from the New England Press Association and the Education Writers Association.
 David has a master’s degree in journalism from Columbia University and was awarded a Vannevar Bush Fellowship in science journalism at the Massachusetts Institute of Technology.
 Contact David

 Rasha Faek – Managing Editor, Amman

 Rasha is an experienced journalist, who has covered a diverse range of issues ranging from business and youth to citizenship and culture.
 She has contributed to international publications such as USA Today & Bloomberg BAN.
 Rasha holds bachelor’s degrees in English literature from Damascus University, in dramatic arts from the Higher Institute of Dramatic Arts in Damascus, & in journalism from Damascus Open University.
 She was trained at a number of prestigious organizations such as the Thomson Reuters Foundation, the BBC, Deutsche Welle, the United Nation University-International Leadership Institute, & the Foreign Press Center of Japan.
-Recently, she participated in writing a chapter of 7000 word on Education in Syria, Before & After the War in a book about Education in the Arab World, which will be published by Bloomsbury Publishing soon.
+Recently, she participated in writing a chapter of 7000 word on Education in Syria: Educational Decline and Decimation in a book about Education in the Arab World, published by Bloomsbury Publishing soon.
 Contact Rasha

 Shady Arafa – Operations Manager, London